DSkywalk/MiSTer-analogIO-DiY/db9-rgb/README.md

 | 11 | VSYNC |
 | 6,7,8,9,12 | NC |

+#### 5.3 Useful Information

-*HSYNC & VSYNC are attenuated with a 100-ohm resistance.*
+* HSYNC & VSYNC are attenuated with a 100-ohm resistance.
+You could use a variable resistor if you know your TV can be problematic.
+* 5V1 JP_1x02: 5V + GND.
+You could use this conector as TV AV SWITCH.
+* 3.3V1 JP_1x02: 3.3V + GND.
+You could use this connector as TV RGB SWITCH.

 ### 5 Notes
 #### 5.1 JP1 / SYNC